SeshadriRC/documentation/kubernetes/Kubernetes-onboarding/Readme.md

 **Level 0: Requirement Gathering**

 - Take amazon ecommerce application, which has multiple microservices.
-- First i will gather the list of microservices.
+- First i will gather the **list of microservices.**
 - What are the teams which are involved on building the application.
 Assume there are multiple microservices related to payments, then they will group them and call it has a payment team.
 - So this will help us to defining the namespaces.
-- Assume there are 300 microservices, we need to seggregate as per the low/medium/critical microservices.
+- Assume there are 300 microservices, we need to seggregate as per the **low/medium/critical** microservices.
 We won't onboard all the microservices to kubernetes as once, first do low, then medium and at last critical.
-- Identifying the resources, since we would be already having prometheus or some other monitoring setup for the components which are running on VM's.
-So we need to take the details from there ( cpu, memory, disk  ) and calculate how much compute is required atleast for the lower environment.
+- **Identifying the resources**, since we would be already having prometheus or some other monitoring setup for the components which are running on VM's or even Amazon billing dashboard.
+So we need to take the details from there ( cpu, memory, disk  ) and calculate how much compute is required atleast for the lower environment and create a kubernetes cluster in later level, not now.
+- **Cost** , it is the most important thing.
+Performance is greater, but Cost will be higher, then also they won't agree.
+Always its a balance between both cost and performance.
+- Consolidate all the details in a excel sheet, attached in the github.